Consumer Medicine Information

 mood changes, depression

-muscle and bone pain, pain in arms and legs
+muscle and bone pain, pain in the arms and legs, lower abdominal pain

-The following side effects have also been reported since Diphereline was approved for use: blurred vision, blood pressure
+The following side effects have also been reported since Diphereline was approved for use: general discomfort, anxiety, urinary

-increased, general discomfort, bone pain, anxiety and rapid formation of wheals due to swelling of the skin or mucous membranes.
+incontinence, rapid formation of wheals due to swelling of the skin or mucous membranes, anaphylactic shock and changes in

 If you have an enlargement (benign tumour) of the pituitary gland that you were unaware of, this may be discovered during